Firesphere/silverstripe-searcher/README.md

 * Use 'Content' as the default for a DataObject's main content.
 See known issues.
 * Use 'PublishFrom' and 'PublishUntil' as custom published-limits for the extra filter which is currently only applied to my own news-module.

+## Configuration

+* Check if a page from the SiteTree should be shown in search under Behaviour-tab to have it show in search (defaults to true/checked)
+* The better the keywords, the more chance they end up high in search results.
+Choose wisely.
+* Any DataObject that should be searched should be set in the _config with `DataObject::add_extension('ObjectName', 'FulltextSearchable('Title,Content,Extrafield,etc.'));`.

 ## Future plans

 * Integrate a highlighter for searchresults.
 * Give a range-option for the results.
 So pages won't go waaaaay down.
+* Add translation (I've been lazy, sorry).

 ## Known issues: